CZ-NIC/knot/doc/reference.rst

 Maximum time (in milliseconds) to receive or send one DNS message over an inbound TCP connection.
-It means this limit applies to normal DNS queries and replies, incoming DDNS, and outgoing zone transfers.
+It means this limit applies to normal DNS queries and replies, incoming DDNS, and **outgoing zone transfers**.
 The timeout is measured since some data is already available for processing.
 Set to 0 for infinity.